Running a single test suite/spec in Jasmine

 because that will give you a false confidence that your tests are successful when in reality it’s only one suite/spec that is being executed.

-Update: I built a VS Code extension that will highlight tests using fdescribe
+Update: I built a VS Code extension that will visually highlight tests using fdescribe

 /fit